JGeraldoLima/pos-facisa-androidproject/README.md

 This repo is only for study purposes.
 It was used as FACISA Post-degree Android Module Final Project App.
 As REST API, I used [OpenFlights API](https://openflights.org/) for airports search (https://openflights.org/html/apsearch).

+It was rated 9.5/10 by the module professor @nglauber.

 # Required features